-- 5.1 The local operational arrangements agreed by the Parties are: - 5.2 The responsibilities of the membership of the IJB in relation to monitoring and reporting on the delivery of delegated services on behalf of the Parties are as follows:- - 5.2.1 The IJB is responsible for the planning of delegated services and achieves this through the Strategic Plan.
+- 5.1 The local operational arrangements agreed by the Parties are: - 5.2 The responsibilities of the membership of the IJB in relation to monitoring and reporting on the delivery of delegated services on behalf of the Parties are as follows: - - 5.2.1 The IJB is responsible for the planning of delegated services and achieves this through the Strategic Plan.
 It issues Directions to the Parties to deliver services in accordance with the Strategic Plan. - 5.2.2 The IJB will continue to monitor the performance of the delivery of delegated services using the Strategic Plan on an ongoing basis. - 5.2.3 The Parties expect the IJB to develop a framework which provides a mechanism for assurance and monitoring of the management and delivery of integrated services.
-This will ensure appropriate use of resources and enable appropriate scrutiny of performance which the Parties will support. - 5.3 The IJB will have operational oversight of delegated services, including services that it hosts but not including the health services listed in Annex 4 or services which are hosted by another integration authority.
-NHS Grampian will be responsible for the operational oversight of the services listed in Annex 4 and through the General Manager of Acute Services will be responsible for the operational management of these services.
-NHS Grampian already has in place an existing mechanism for the scrutiny and monitoring of delivery of these services.
+This will ensure appropriate use of resources and enable appropriate scrutiny of performance which the Parties will support. - 5.3 The IJB makes decisions on matters of strategy, policy and the annual budget as well as having oversight of, and obtaining assurance on, the performance of delegated services, including services that it hosts but not including the health services listed in Annex 4 or services which are hosted by another integration authority.
+NHS Grampian will be responsible for the operational oversight of the services listed in Annex 4 and already has in place an existing mechanism for the scrutiny and monitoring of delivery of these services.
 Appropriate links will be made between this structure and any governance framework to be put in place by the IJB in terms of paragraph 5.6 below.